 - Better immune health: The National Institute on Aging reports that, “Positive indicators of social well-being may be associated with lower levels of interleukin-6 in otherwise healthy people.
 Interleukin-6 is an inflammatory factor implicated in age-related disorders such as Alzheimer’s disease, osteoporosis, rheumatoid arthritis, cardiovascular disease, and some forms of cancer.”

-Identify And Remove The Barriers To Participation
+Identify and Remove The Barriers to Participation

 How do you motivate seniors to participate In activities?
 The simple answer – identify and remove as many barriers to participation as possible.

 He told me that he didn’t want to go on outings and be seen with the other residents because other people would think he was also old if he was with the group.

 So, I removed that barrier by taking him to a lot of places in our city on my day off.

 For those who are shying away from participation in activities, some of the barriers that may need to be addressed and eliminated (or reduced) could be related to: